oma-nyc/wca4a-workshop/experiments/experiment-5/prompts.md

 1. Choose an existing script that you use today.
 2. Open the Script in VS Code.
 No need to copy its content to the clipboard.
-3. Issue the following Prompt in WCA: System: you are a (junior? senior?)
-Red Hat Enterprise Linux systems administrator responsible executing application management scripts on multiple managed servers.
+3. Issue the following Prompt in WCA: System: you are a senior Red Hat Enterprise Linux systems administrator responsible executing application management scripts on multiple managed servers.
 You are learning how to replace your shell scripts with Ansible playbooks.
-Question: Begin converting the shell script in @filename.sh to an Ansible Playbook.
+Question: Begin converting the shell script in @ to an Ansible Playbook.